 When the delimiter recognized by mysql is set to something other than the default of

 ;, instances of that character are sent to the server without interpretation.
 However, the server itself still interprets

 ;as a statement delimiter and processes statements accordingly.
-This behavior on the server side comes into play for multiple-statement execution (see Section 26.7.20, “C API Support for Multiple Statement Execution”), and for parsing the body of stored procedures and functions, triggers, and events (see Section 22.1, “Defining Stored Programs”).
+This behavior on the server side comes into play for multiple-statement execution (see Multiple Statement Execution Support), and for parsing the body of stored procedures and functions, triggers, and events (see Section 25.1, “Defining Stored Programs”).

 Edit the current input statement. mysql checks the values of the